 For thermometers, sewing machines and cars the embedded software revolution gained momentum at a time too early to realise the lock-in problem.
-For bicycles there is a good chance to do things different, because (i) the consequences are now apparent, (ii) a considerable share of bicycles is self-maintained, and (iii) there is a tradition of modularity and interoperability of components which often are inexpensive.
+For electric bicycles there is a good chance to do things different, because (i) the consequences are now apparent, (ii) a considerable share of bicycles is self-maintained, and (iii) there is a tradition of modularity and interoperability of components which often are inexpensive.

 But bicycles are safety-critical: fiddling with an e-suspension software does not seem a good idea, unless the fiddler is supported by tools helping to understand the physics implications and software limitations.
 The POWVER project shall explore precisely that.
 It will develop modern computer-assisted verification technology to provide a basis for unlocking the electric mobility of the future, set up as a blueprint for other battery-powered appliances.
 As such, POWVER is the starting point for a radical change in the way embedded software quality is assured in general.